-- \checkmark Define word associations - ✓ Prepare a list of word associations by brain storming - ✓ Explain the meaning of words associated with leader and boss - ✓ Recollect words associated to leader - Affective: S-6 developing intellectual courage a) Azim Premji b) Mukesh Ambani c) Narayana Murthy d) Ratan Tata e) Naina Lal Kidwai f) Joseph Samuel Gerard g) Adi Godrej Affiliation to Company/ Institutions 1) Chairman of the Godrej Group 2) The chief mentor and founder of Infosys 3) The Country Head and Group General Manager of the HSBC Group 4) Managing Director and Chairman of Reliance Industries is one of the richest men in both Asia and the world and his own wealth is in excess of 1,45,000 Crores.
-5) Chairman of Wipro Limited took control of the family business in 1966 when he was only 21 year old due to the demise of his father MH Premji.
-6) Chairman of the famed Tata Group in 1991 replacing his father JRD Tata 7) an American salesman, sold 13,001 cars at a Chevrolet dealership between 1963 and 1978, entered Guinness Book of World Records as the world's greatest salesman -- -- the students to other corners to ensure equal distribution of groups.
+✓ Define word associations Prepare a list of word associations by

+Explain the meaning of words associated with leader and boss

+Recollect words associated to leader Affective: S-6 developing intellectual courage a) Azim Premji b) Mukesh Ambani c) Narayana Murthy d) Ratan Tata e) Naina Lal Kidwai f) Joseph Samuel Gerard g) Adi Godrej Affiliation to Company/ Institutions Chairman of the Godrej Group The chief mentor and founder of Infosys The Country Head and Group General Manager of the HSBC Group Managing Director and Chairman of Reliance Industries is one of the richest men in both Asia and the world and his own wealth is in excess of 1,45,000 Crores.
+Chairman of Wipro Limited took control of the family business in 1966 when he was only 21 year old due to the demise of his father MH Premji.
+Chairman of the famed Tata Group in 1991 replacing his father f) Joseph Samuel Gerard in 1966 when he was only 21 year old due to the demise of his